Program at a glance:

 Over the last years, aerial and ground vehicles as well as mobile robot systems have been receiving an increased number of electronic components, connected through wireless networks and running embedded software.
 This strong integration between dedicated computing devices, the physical environment and networking, composes a Cyber-Physical System (CPS).

 CPS have thus become part of common vehicles, accessible to everyone, such as automobiles or unmanned aerial vehicles (UAVs).
 Furthermore, as processing power increases and software becomes more sophisticated, these vehicles gain the ability to perform complex operations, becoming more autonomous, safe, efficient, adaptable, comfortable and usable.
 These are known as Intelligent Vehicles.
-This will be the fifth edition of the workshop, aiming at continuing the success of previous editions.
+This will be the eighth edition of the workshop, aiming at continuing the success of previous editions.

 The vast range of open challenges to achieve Safety and Security in Intelligent Vehicles (with or without connection with the Internet) is a fundamental reason that justifies the numerous research initiatives and wide discussion on these matters, which we are currently observing everywhere.
 Therefore, the workshop will keep its focus on exploring the challenges and interdependencies between security, real-time, safety and certification, which emerge when introducing networked, autonomous and cooperative functionalities.

 Authors are invited to submit full and/or short papers related to the following topics of interest (but not limited to):

 Architecture, design, implementation and management of safe and secure intelligent vehicles

 Functional safety, standards and certification

 Safety and security issues in ADAS

 Real-time perception and sensor fusion for safe autonomous driving

 Internet of (Secure) Things (flying, driving, floating, diving, etc)